Adelaide Casely-Hayford: Early life and education

-Adelaide Smith was born on 2 June 1868 to an elite family in Freetown, British Sierra Leone, to a mixed-race father (William Smith Jr, of English and royal Fante parentage) from the Gold Coast and a Creole mother, Anne Spilsbury, of English, Jamaican Maroon, and Sierra Leone Liberated African ancestry.
-Adelaide was the second youngest of her parents' seven children.
-She and her sisters grew up mostly in England, where her father had retired in 1872 with his family on a pension of 666 pounds sterling.
+Adelaide Smith was born on 2 June 1868 in Freetown, British Sierra Leone.
 She attended Jersey Ladies' College (now Jersey College for Girls).
+Her family tree consists of a white British judge grandfather, a Fanti grandmother from the Gold Coast, a Hausa trader great-grandmother, and a Maroon (half West Indian) grandfather.
+Her father, William Smith, came to Freetown at seventeen.
+Her mother, Anne Smith, was part maroon and part mandingo.
+She was the sixth of eight children.
+At Jersey Ladies' College, Casely Hayford and her sisters were the only black students, which taught her the power of kindness, as she wrote, "What did we know of racial prejudice, and an inferiority complex?
+Nothing!
+But we did know a lot about the milk of human kindness."
 Like many other Sierra Leonean women born into the elite society, she was deeply influenced by Victorian values and ideas of family and gender roles.
 Casely-Hayford also travelled, and while doing so became interested in Pan Africanist politics.
-In 1872, she migrated to London and studied at the Ladies College on the island of Jersey.
 At the age of 17, Smith went to Stuttgart, Germany, to study music at the Stuttgart Conservatory.
 She returned to England, where she and a sister opened a boarding home for African bachelors living in the country as students or workers.
 During a speech in 1905, she emphasized the importance African women could have in social and political development.
 Two years later, she returned to the Gold Coast (now Ghana).
+Her return was one of reluctance because of the attachment she and her sisters had formed to England.
+However, it was the wish of her father on his deathbed that motivated her to return.
+Upon returning she criticized raising black children overseas because of the lack of connection the children would have to their homeland.

 Marriage and family

+Adelaide Smith returned to England with her sister, Mrs. Nettie Easrnon.
+During her time spent in England she received a letter from J. E. Casely Hayford.
 While in England, Adelaide Smith married J. E. Casely Hayford (also known as Ekra-Agiman).
 Their marriage may have given her a deeper insight into African culture and influenced her transformation into a cultural nationalist.
 Their daughter Gladys Casely-Hayford became a well-known Creole poet.
-In 1914, Adelaide and J.E.'s marriage failed.
-After that, she returned to Sierra Leone.
+In 1914, Adelaide and J.E.'s marriage failed, after which she returned to Sierra Leone.
+The failure of their marriage came from them seeing little of each other with J. E. Casely Hayford practicing law and Adelaide Casely Hayford being an educated woman.
+Adelaide in the future went on to blame her husband for their past continued financial problems.